 Make sure to dress warm, because although you’re still in Arizona, you’re in the brisk high altitude part of the state now.

-You could spend weeks around the Canyon and never see all there is to see, so in order to make it slightly less overwhelming, these are the top things I’d recommend experiencing if you’re planning a trip to the Grand Canyon, whether it’s a Grand Canyon family vacation with the kids (don’t forget to grab these printable games for kids if so).
+You could spend weeks around the Canyon and never see all there is to see, so in order to make it slightly less overwhelming, these are the top things I’d recommend experiencing if you’re planning a trip to the Grand Canyon, whether it’s an Arizona honeymoon or Grand Canyon family vacation with the kids (don’t forget to grab these printable games for kids if so).

 Travel Tip: Stop in Flagstaff on the way to the Grand Canyon from Sedona to see the historic train depot from the Santa Fe Railroad.
 It’s also a city that is along the famous Route 66 and a great place to stop for lunch on an Arizona Road Trip.

 What to do around the Grand Canyon

 Watch the sunrise and sunset – One experience you have to include in your Grand Canyon itinerary is watching the sunrise and sunset over the canyon.

 It’s one of the most magical experiences because the colors of the canyon during dusk and dawn are other worldly.
 It might be cold, but it’s worth it for the technicolor views you’ll witness.